imankulov/deescovery/README.md

 - Find all FastAPI endpoints.
 - Collect all Celery tasks.

-Initially designed to solve a specific problem of initializing Flask applications, it was made generic enough to work with any micro-framework or no framework at all.
+Initially designed to initialize Flask applications, it was made generic enough to work with any micro-framework or no framework at all.

 ## Micro-framework initialization problem